philipturner/swift-colab/README.md

 ## Getting started

-Copy [this template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) of a Swift Colab notebook.
-Do not create one directly from Google Drive, as notebooks are configured for Python by default.
-Copy the following commands into the first code cell and run it:
+Colab notebooks creates from Google Drive are configured for Python by default.
+Instead use the [official template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) for Swift notebooks.
+It contains the following commands, which download and compile the Jupyter kernel.

+There are several Jupyter notebooks created when Colab had built-in support for Swift.
+Paste the commands below into those notebooks to let them run again.
+If you encounter a notebook that behaves differently than before S4TF went dormant, please submit an issue on this repository.
+I strive to maintain backward compatibility.

 ```swift
 !curl "https://raw.githubusercontent.com/philipturner/swift-colab/release/latest/install_swift.sh" --output "install_swift.sh"